flatcar-archive/flatcar-docs/os/cluster-architectures.md

 You can now boot as many machines as you'd like as test workers that read from the etcd node.
 All the features of Locksmith and etcdctl will continue to work properly but will connect to the etcd node instead of using a local etcd instance.
 Since etcd isn't running on all of the machines you'll gain a little bit of extra CPU and RAM to play with.

-You can easily provision the remaining (non-etcd) nodes with Kubernetes using the open source [Tectonic installer][tectonic-installer] to start running containerized app with your cluster.
+You can easily provision the remaining (non-etcd) nodes with Kubernetes using [Typhoon][typhoon] to start running containerized app with your cluster.

 Once this environment is set up, it's ready to be tested.
 Destroy a machine, and watch Kubernetes reschedule the units, max out the CPU, and rebuild your setup automatically.